agheadley/halite/README.md

 # Reports

+Add txt to cycle !
+Sorry central message can be formed!.
+Use <PRE> !

 Move report create and report cycles to separate components referenced from Report.svelte Only delete last item of cycle and severe warning!
 Store cycle text in report record too for safety!
 You need term and year from.xycle too!